aar0nhui/EE460_Final_Project/README.md

 sklearn
 torch
 optuna
 scipy
+joblib

-2. For running the data filtering into a csv (should already be provided as kaggle_cleaned_features.csv) for the KAIST bearing dataset:
+3. For running the data filtering into a csv (should already be provided as kaggle_cleaned_features.csv) for the KAIST bearing dataset:
 - Create a directory named kaggle_raw_data
 - Inside that directory add all of the log data files for it to process